microsoft/vscode-docs/docs/python/environments.md

 ### Manually specify an interpreter

-If VS Code does not automatically locate an interpreter you want to use, you can browse for the interpreter on your file system or provide the path to it manually.
+If VS Code doesn't automatically locate an interpreter you want to use, you can browse for the interpreter on your file system or provide the path to it manually.

 You can do so by running the **Python: Select Interpreter** command and clicking on the **Enter interpreter path...** option that shows on the top of the interpreters list:

 ![Enter interpreter path option on the interpreters list](images/environments/enter-interpreter-path.png)

-You can then either enter the full path of the Python interpreter directly in the text box (for example, ".venv/Scripts/python.exe"), or you can click on the **Find...** button and browse your file system to find the python executable you wish to select.
+You can then either enter the full path of the Python interpreter directly in the text box (for example, ".venv/Scripts/python.exe"), or you can select the **Find...** button and browse your file system to find the python executable you wish to select.

 ![Enter path or browse for an interpreter](images/environments/enter-or-find-interpreter.png)